Basic drawing in Pycairo

 Categories: pycairo

-In this article we will learn how the basics of drawing in Pycairo.
-We will also look at how to set the scale your drawing.
+In this article, we will learn the basics of drawing in Pycairo.
+We will also look at how to set the size of your drawing.
+To follow this tutorial, you will need Pycairo installed on your system.

 Making an image with Pycairo